Arjun-Dulam/Alice-in-Wonderland-ML/README.md

 # Alice in Wonderland ML

-The notes I took reading _Alice's Adventures in a Differentiable Wonderland: A Primer on Designing Neural Networks_ by Simone Scardapane.
+A collection of my notes and code associated with _Alice's Adventures in a Differentiable Wonderland: A Primer on Designing Neural Networks_ by Simone Scardapane.

 The author's website can be found [here](https://www.sscardapane.it/).